Zistack/Satisfactory-Optimizer/README.md

 	                        Specifies the number of digits to display after the decimal point when reporting fractional results (default: 2).
 Set to a negative number to display fractional values as exact fractions.

 This is the main script file.
-It takes a file listing the items, a file listing the machines, a file describing all of the available recipes, and a file describing the optimmization problem that you would like it to solve, and produces a factory plan.
+It takes a file listing the items, a file listing the machines, a file describing all of the available recipes, and a file describing the optimization problem that you would like it to solve, and produces a factory plan.
 All file input and output is formatted as JSON, with the extension that single-line comments are allowed.

-The items, machines, and recipes are provided inside of the reposity, and generally don't need to be spacified unless you want to use a different set of recipes.
+The items, machines, and recipes are provided inside of the repository, and generally don't need to be specified unless you want to use a different set of recipes.
 The recipes provided are for U6.

 ## problem-file